 The coffee itself is wrapped in a glorious package crafted by a European perfume box company.
 Lines and lines of names and facts and copy parade down the box, printed on lovely textured linen.
-We brewed a Chemex of the Ruiruiru and sat with our mugs of coffee and read it as though it were a box of Corn Pops, and while finishing that cup agreed…this, friends, is a truly nice package.
+We brewed a Chemex of the Ruiruiru and sat with our mugs of coffee and read it as though it were a box of Corn Pops.

 As told to Sprudge by Oskar Garberg.